 4.4.
-Concerning the intersection of vessels' courses and right of way
+Concerning the intersection of vessels' courses and right of way c) A vessel engaged in fishing, other than trawling shall exhibit:

 The skipper of the ZERUKO ERREGIÑA declared that, in the moments prior to the collision, all the crew members apart from himself were on the rear deck or in the hold, and were not fishing.
 For this reason, the fishing vessel cannot be considered as a boat involved in fishing with regard to any analysis of the rules for setting course and piloting a vessel and for right of way.